-In his groundbreaking book, DMT: The Spirit Molecule, psychiatrist and researcher Rick Strassman theorized that the pineal gland produces another important chemical called N, N-dimethyltryptamine, or DMT.
+In his groundbreaking book, DMT: The Spirit Molecule, psychiatrist and researcher Rick Strassman theorized that the pineal gland produces another vital chemical called N, N-dimethyltryptamine, or DMT.

 Dimethyltryptamine is similar to the properties of lysergic acid diethylamide (known as LSD or acid), but it occurs naturally in our bodies, while lysergic acid is a synthetic drug.

 «Dimethyltryptamine exists in all of our bodies and occurs in all the plant and animal kingdoms.
-It is part of the normal makeup of humans and other mammals; Marine animals; herbs and peas; toads and frogs; mushrooms and molds; and barks, flowers and roots.
+It is part of the everyday makeup of humans and other mammals; marine animals, herbs, and peas; toads and frogs; mushrooms and molds; and barks, flowers, and roots.

 “I know of no other psychedelic drug that the brain treats with such enthusiasm … If dimethyltryptamine was just a negligible and irrelevant by-product of our metabolism, why does the brain go out of its way to push it to its limits?”

-Researcher Graham Hancock theorizes that dimethyltryptamine is the lens of the pineal gland that allows us to see larger areas of our reality than we usually cannot access.
+Researcher Graham Hancock theorizes that Dimethyltryptamine is the lens of the pineal gland that allows us to see more significant areas of our reality than we usually cannot access.

-Dimethyltryptamine is present in the Amazon botanical tea called ayahuasca.
-Ayahuasca is a sacred tea made from the vine of the ayahuasca plant combined with the chacruna or chagropanga leaves.
+Dimethyltryptamine is present in the Amazon botanical tea called Ayahuasca.
+Ayahuasca is a sacred tea made from the vine of the ayahuasca plant combined with the chacruna or charanga leaves.

-It is reported that a very small amount Dimethyltryptamine is produced by the pineal gland each night while we dream.
+It is reported that a minimal amount of Dimethyltryptamine is produced by the pineal gland each night while we dream.
 But when you take Ayahuasca, you get a massive increase in Dimethyltryptamine that can break down any existing calcification in your pineal.

 This “herbal medicine” is taken as part of a South American shamanic ritual that guides participants through profound experiences, both “positive” and “negative,” as the content of their unconscious enters consciousness.

-However, taking these psychedelics in isolation – that is, without other transformation practices listed above – will likely only have a temporary effect on your pineal.
+However, taking these psychedelics in isolation – that is, without other transformation practices listed above – will likely only temporarily affect your pineal.

 Achieve total brain coherence

-Ultimately, all of the pineal gland activation methods mentioned above work to bring the entire brain online, not just the pineal.
+Ultimately, all pineal gland activation methods mentioned above work to bring the entire brain online, not just the pineal.

 How to approach third eye awakening

-While psychedelics seem to achieve this goal temporarily, methods such as meditation, sun gazing, and qigong give us the ability to change the physical structure of our consciousness over time.
+While psychedelics seem to achieve this goal temporarily, methods such as meditation, sun gazing, and qigong gives us the ability to change the physical structure of our consciousness over time.